GoPayment Overall Rating

 Intuit primarily markets its service through online advertising and strategic partnerships.

-Unlike Square, which uses the same processing rate for all card types, GoPayment actually has two tiers for swiped transactions.
-The fine print indicates that the 2.75% fee is actually reserved for swiped Visa and MasterCard “Qualified” cards, which are typically personal credit/debit cards that do not have a rewards or miles program attached to them.
-However, GoPayment does not list exactly which card types it considers to be “Qualified.”
-The second tier of 3.75% applies to “Qualified” cards that have been keyed in.
-GoPayment will also add $0.15 to any transaction, swiped or keyed, that is considered “Non-Qualified.”
+Unlike Square, which uses the same processing rate for all card types, GoPayment actually groups all swiped transactions into two tiers.
+The fine print indicates that the advertised swipe rate is actually reserved for swiped Visa and MasterCard “Qualified” cards, which are typically personal credit/debit cards that do not have a rewards or miles program attached to them.
+Similarly, the keyed-in rate only applies to manually entered transactions that are “Qualified.”
+GoPayment will add $0.15 to any transaction, swiped or keyed, that is considered “Non-Qualified.”
 GoPayment defines “Non-Qualified” as “corporate cards, foreign cards, and transactions that do not meet Visa/MC/Discover Network requirements for the best interchange program.”
 There is no mention of whether rewards/miles cards fall into the “Non-Qualified” category, which seems to indicate that they fall into the “Qualified” tier.
 These tier distinctions are important because a high percentage of credit cards have have rewards programs attached to them.

 GoPayment is transparent about processing limits and notifies merchants what their limits are in their online dashboards.
 Merchants who will have high processing volumes or high ticket sales ($5,000+/mo or $500+/sale ) will want to contact GoPayment to get higher processing limits.